KolmogorovLab/Wakhan/README.md

 ## Examples
 Few cell lines arbitrary phase-switch correction and copy number estimation output with coverage profile is included in the [examples](https://github.com/KolmogorovLab/Wakhan/tree/main/examples) directory.

-## Required parameters
-* `--reference` Reference file path

-* `--target-bam` path to target bam files (must be indexed)

-* `--out-dir-plots` path to output coverage plots

-* `--genome-name` genome cellline/sample name to be displayed on plots

-* `--normal-phased-vcf` normal phased VCF file (tumor/normal pair mode) to generate het SNPs frequncies pileup for tumor BAM (if tumor-only mode, use phased `--tumor-phased-vcf` instead)

-* `--tumor-phased-vcf` phased VCF is required in tumor-only mode

-## Optional parameters
-* `--contigs` List of contigs (chromosomes, default: chr1-22,chrX) to be included in the plots [e.g., chr1-22,chrX,chrY], Note: Please use 1-22,X [e.g., 1-22,X,Y] in case REF, BAM, and VCFs entries don't contain `chr` name/notion, same should be observed in `--centromere` and `--cancer-genes` params in case no `chr` in names, use `*_nochr.bed` instead available in `src/annotations` or customized.

-* `--breakpoints` For segmentation to use in CN estimation, structural variations/breakpoints VCF file is required

-* `--breakpoints-min-length` To adjust breakpoints min length to be included in copy number analysis [default: 10000]

-* `--use-sv-haplotypes` To use phased Severus SV/breakpoints [default: disabled]

-* `--cpd-internal-segments` For change point detection algo on internal segments after breakpoint/cpd algo for more precise segmentation.

-* `--copynumbers-subclonal-enable` Enabling subclonal/fractional copy number states in plots  [default: enabled]

-* `--loh-enable` Enabling LOH regions display in CN plots [default: disabled]

-* `--phaseblock-flipping-disable` Disabling phaseblock flipping if traget tumor BAM doesn't need phase-correction (default: enabled)

-* `--phaseblocks-enable` Enabling phaseblocks display in coverage plots

-* `--cut-threshold` Maximum cut threshold for coverage (readdepth) plots [default: 100]

-* `--centromere` Path to centromere annotations BED file [default: annotations/grch38.cen_coord.curated.bed]

-* `--cancer-genes` Path to Cancer Genes in TSV format to display in CNA plots [default: annotations/CancerGenes.tsv]

-* `--pdf-enable` Enabling PDF output for plots

 ## Output produced